j5api/pepper2/README.md

 This can be done by placing a config file in `/etc/dbus-1/uk.org.j5.pepper2.conf`.
 An example config file is included in this repository: [uk.org.j5.pepper2.conf](uk.org.j5.pepper2.conf).

+## Usage

+`pepperd` should be run in the background as a daemon using systemd.

+USB drives should be automounted, and pepper2 will detect the new drive via Udisks.

+Usercode `main.py` on the drive will begin execution, `stdout` and `stderr` will be logged to `log.txt`.

+- View status: `pepperctl status`
+- View live log of usercode: `journalctl -ft pepper2-usercode`

 ## Future Development

 ![pepper2 Entity Diagram](assets/pepper2.svg)